 Advantages of a doula

-1. If you are delivering alone I would possibly recommend getting a doula.
+1. If you are delivering alone I would really recommend getting a doula.
 There are women out there who don’t have a person to support them during the labor.
 The reality is that I can’t be in your room all the time.
 I have to pee, grab supplies, chart, and I may have another patient.
 BUT, you could also grab a friend whom you love and trust.
 I had a patient who hired a doula.
 She didn’t want her mom in the room (the father wasn’t involved) and that doula was REALLY helpful.
 The woman was a mess.
 I had other patients, I couldn’t put this woman’s pieces back together.
 Again, super helpful doula.
 And this woman REALLY needed her as she had no other support system.

 2. Doulas have a basic knowledge of labor and delivery.
 They might be helpful to take a basic prenatal class with.
 If they are certified they should have some basic knowledge that is correct (although, there is no way to know how correct their knowledge is).
 It’s nice to have someone constantly at your side who has educated answers.
 Again, your labor nurse won’t be in the room all the time, and the doula can be.

 3. Sometimes doulas are affiliated with physicians, so they know how your doctor likes to do things and that could be helpful to educate you since sometimes your doctor doesn’t have time.